Frequently Asked Questions

 What are the side effects?
 Are retinoids safe?

 Good news!
 Side effects can be greatly minimized with great instructions and proper use (e.g. appropriate strength level for your skin type, applying a moisturizer, etc.).
 Some common side effects of retinoids are sensitivity, peeling or redness, but again these can be greatly minimized with proper care and are temporary for the first 2-4 weeks as your skin learns to tolerate.
 When first starting to use retinoids, retinoids can temporarily make your skin more sensitive to the sun, but sunscreen to the rescue!
 (We’re assuming you’re already using daily SPF though, right?).
 Keep in mind, after a few months, your skin’s response to UV rays will return to normal.

 For those prone to acne, there may be a two to four week “purging” period where you experience acne breakouts before your skin clears up.
 Patience is key.
 Over the past 40+ years, no systemic side-effects or risks on the long-term treatment of topical retinoids have been observed.

-At Dear Brightly, we don’t accept those who are pregnant or nursing.
+At Dear Brightly, we don’t accept those who are trying to conceive, pregnant, or nursing.
 It’s not proven that topical retinoids are 100% safe for pregnant or nursing women.

 Do retinoids make you more sensitive to the sun?